When you call your friend and the phone is switched off or out of the carrier’s reach, you know that instantly.

 4) The sender you are using is prohibited

 Some countries or operators are blocking some types of senders or A2P messaging platforms.
-Japan, for example, does not allow sending A2P SMS messages from regular phone numbers.
+Japan, for example, doesn’t allow sending A2P SMS messages from regular phone numbers.
 Telia Sonera in Finland, on the other hand, is blocking messages from alphanumeric senders like “CarService1″ or “BestHotel."

 5) The carrier is blocking the SMS